In this article, we’ll explore the nature of hatred, causes of hatred, and how a hater’s mind works.

-A person only hates someone when there’s nothing else that he can do i.e. all his options have been exhausted.
+A person only hates someone when there’s nothing else that they can do.
+All their options have been exhausted.

-Suppose a child wanted a toy but his parents refused to buy him one.
-The child will then do his best to persuade his parents and if that also doesn’t work then he may start crying.
-If crying fails too then the child will resort to the last option i.e. hatred and might say things like:
+Suppose a child wanted a toy, but her parents refused to buy her one.
+The child will then do her best to persuade the parents.
+If that doesn’t work, she may start crying.
+If crying fails too, the child may resort to the last option i.e. hatred and might say things like:

 I have the worst parents in the world.

 Since no one likes to be hated, the child’s mind used one last weapon to motivate the parents to buy the toy by inducing guilt in them.